-- a) grade II listed buildings, or grade II registered parks or gardens, should be exceptional; - b) assets of the highest significance, notably scheduled monuments, protected wreck sites, registered battlefields, grade I and II listed buildings, grade I and II registered parks and gardens, and World Heritage Sites, should be wholly exceptional.' - 5.38 In accordance with the above, it is apparent that the relocation of the Listed sandstone wall causes harm to that Listed structure.
-However, this was considered to be the most appropriate option to allow for visibility from the new access rather than amended the structure and form of the wall, which would cause more significant change to it.
-In terms of the main property itself as a Listed Building, very little change will be noticeable, and only in terms of the wider setting with the exit access and the lower stone walls for visibility.
+a) grade II listed buildings, or grade II registered parks or gardens, should be exceptional;

+b) assets of the highest significance, notably scheduled monuments, protected wreck sites, registered battlefields, grade I and II\ listed buildings, grade I and II\ registered parks and gardens, and World Heritage Sites, should be wholly exceptional.'

+- 5.38 In terms of the main property itself as a Listed Building, very little change will be noticeable, and only in terms of the wider setting with the access being widened and the stone walls removed for visibility. - 5.39 Paragraph 201 states: